euctrl-pru/reftrj/README.md

-# Reference trajectories for Performance Review of European ANS
+# Reference Trajectories for Performance Review of European ANS

 This repository serves as a starting point to access the Reference Trajectory dataset.